ishai-masada/homework/2021-02-05/readme.md

 really just a matter of computing time, if you crack `easy.txt` you'll have no problem cracking the other one.

-In order to check whether you've guess correctly you'll want to use passlib.
+In order to check whether you've guessed correctly you'll want to use passlib.

 ``` bash
 python3 -m pip install passlib